Sparta-9/audiobook/README.md

 # audiobook
-pdf to audiobook creation by python
+pdf to audiobook by python

 in this project we'll discuss about how to make a audiobook by some python code.